kali/kali.github.io/_drafts/2016-01-15-Awkward-zone.md

 the result to Disk in which I differ from the bigdata benchmark.

 Rust structures are lean.
 Rust HashMap will have some overhead, but nothing unreasonable.
 For the prefixes, I can use [u8;12] fixed arrays.
-They will strictly no overhead.
-Another option would be an actual String or Vec (resizable vector) which could be slightly easier to manipulate but they would inccur more overhead (Vec is a structure with a pointer to the data, a capacity and an actual size.
-String is more or less the same).
+No hidden cost.
+Another option would be an actual String or Vec (resizable vector) which could be slightly easier to manipulate but they would incur some overhead: Vec is a structure with a pointer to the actual data, a capacity and an actual size.
+String is more or less the same.
+Three words, 24 bytes.
+Bigger than the data itself.
+Let's not go there.

-I could be way more aggressive on the keys.
+Actually, I could be way more aggressive on the keys.
 They are ipv4 adresses prefix, so each byte can only be a figure or a dot... this should take half a byte, not one byte.
 Let's keep that for later.

 As my laptop has 4 hyperthreaded cores, I need to parallelize the computation somehow.
 I picked a work stealing queue, enqueued a job for each input file.
-Each job scans a file and perform a local aggregation on its own hashmap.
+Each job scans a file and performs a local aggregation on its own hashmap.
-Once it's done it drains its hashmap in a big shared HashMap.
+Once it's done it drains its own little HashMap in a big shared HashMap.

 And that's more or less it.

 cargo build, run, wait, look at the progress bar for a while.